-- During FY2016, Commissioners Court approved the transfer of District and County Clerk Civil paper delivery from the Sheriff's Civil Division to Constables (Court Order 2015-0794).
-Seventeen (17) Deputy positions from the Sheriff's Civil Division were transferred to the Sheriff's Bailiff Division effective August 1, 2015. - The Bailiff Division FY2012 Budget included the addition of two bailiffs for elected official courts.
+- During FY2018 one (1) deputy was added - During FY2016, Commissioners Court approved the transfer of District and County Clerk Civil paper delivery from the Sheriff's Civil Division to Constables (Court Order 2015-0794).
+Seventeen (17) Deputy positions from the Sheriff's Civil Division were transferred to the Sheriff's Bailiff Division effective August 1, 2015.